logo

 Bob Rasmus

 Yeah, no, absolutely.
-So one point I'd like to make is that we could contract all of our remaining capacity right now in the water market.
-That would, in some respects, de-risk it from investors' minds, but also I think it makes strong business sense to defer that for other diversification into other markets from just, as I say, risk mitigation, but not concentrating solely on one market.
-The other is that, and a specific answer to your question, the pricing differential outside of the water markets for the adjacent markets that we're discussing is on the magnitude of 20 to 40 percent or more as it relates to that.
-So we think it makes sound business sense because the ramping of our production matches what we believe will be the culmination of those in situ field tests.
-And as I mentioned, that's the final step of negotiations in finalizing the contracts outside of the water market.
-We always have the water market we can fall back on, but we're talking a 20 to 40 percent price differential by those other markets.
+So one point I'd like to make – is that we could contract all of our remaining capacity right now in the water market.
+That would, in some respects, de-risk it from investors' minds.
+But also, I think it makes strong business sense to defer that for other diversification into other markets from just, as I say, risk mitigation by not concentrating solely on one market.
+The other is that in a specific answer to your question, the pricing differential outside of the water markets for the adjacent markets that we're discussing is on the magnitude of 20 to 40% or more as it relates to that.
+So we think it makes sound business sense because the wrapping up of our production matches what we believe will be the culmination of those in situ field tests.
+And as I mentioned, that's the final step of negotiations and finalizing the contracts outside of the water market.
+We always have the water market we can fall back on, but we're talking a 20% to 40% price differential by those other markets.

 speaker